MacManley/gt7-udp/README.md

 ### ***Nonce***

 The beginnings of the 8 byte nonce can be located at position \[0x40:0x44].
 4 bytes are extracted from the buffer.
 The extracted value is interpreted as a 32-bit integer, denoted as `iv1`.
-This value also undergoes an XOR operation with the constant `0xDEADBEAF`, producing a new integer value called `iv2`.
+This value also undergoes an XOR operation with the constant `0xDEADBEAF`, `0xDEADBEEF` or `0x55FABB4F` depending on the packet version, producing a new integer value called `iv2`.
 These byte slices are then combined into the full 8 byte nonce, with the first 4 bytes initialized as `iv2`, and the last 4 bytes as `iv1`.

 # **Appendices**

-Here are some extra functions and also values used for some of the parameters in the UDP output

 ## Additional Functions